 Example:mklink /D ShortcutFolder OriginalFolder

 Got spaces in your paths?
-Wrap 'em in quotes like 'C:\Path with Spaces\Stuff'
+Wrap 'em in quotes like 'C:\Path with Spaces\Stuff'.
+Otherwise, you’ll end up shouting at your screen.

 If you’re getting errors like “You don’t have sufficient privileges,” yeah, welcome to the club.
 That’s where Developer Mode comes in.
 Enable it by going to Settings > Update & Security > For Developers, and turn on Developer Mode.
 Boom, no admin privileges needed anymore.